gofiber/recipes/parsley/README.md

 ---
 title: Parsley
 keywords: [parsley, dependency injection, di, inversion of control, ioc]
+description: Using Parsley for dependency injection in an application.
 ---

 # Fiber with Dependency Injection (via Parsley)